 - The student and reviewers must sign the Master's Supervisory Committee Approval Form.
 The student must submit the original, signed form to the UW Graduate School by 5 p.m. on the last day of the quarter.

-- The student must also submit an electronic copy of her/his final thesis through the "Electronic Thesis/Dissertation (ETD) Administrator Site" by 11:59 p.m. on the last day of the quarter.
+- The student must also submit an electronic copy of their final thesis through the "Electronic Thesis/Dissertation (ETD) Administrator Site" by 11:59 p.m. on the last day of the quarter.

 Refer to the UW Graduate School website for additional details regarding Master's Thesis policies and requirements.